 Some people may be surprised to find out that cell number can have little effect on the data.
 In the example below I stained between 1-10 million cells with the same concentration of anti-CD4 antibody (Figure 2).
 Except for cell number all other staining conditions were kept the same.
 Even with a tenfold increase of cells there is no significant impact on the frequency or MFI of the positive population.
 Note that this may not be true for every single antibody because some antibodies are more sensitive to cell number than others, but in general cell number is not as critical as other staining conditions.
 In practice this means that a single antibody concentration can work for a range of cell concentrations.

-How to apply this information
+How to apply this to your flow cytometry experiments

 Now that we have good understanding of how cell number and antibody concentration impact results, we can address the question of how many cells should be stained for an experiment.
 Except that we still need some more information because the answer depends on the specifics of each individual experiment.
 When researchers ask me how many cells are needed for their experiment I typically need to know two things: how many cells can the researcher obtain from each sample and how rare is the smallest population of interest.
 When cell number is limited, researchers need to think more carefully about how many cells to use for controls and how changing the cell number impacts the staining of each marker in the panel.
 To address the question of “how many cells should be stained” I’ll break it down into three separate different questions: